-Research and development expense was \$35.6 million for the nine months ended October 31, 2019, compared to \$26.9 million for the nine months ended October 31, 2018, an increase of \$8.7 million or 33%.
-The increase was primarily due to employee-related costs reflecting higher headcount, including a\$3.4 million increase in personnel-related costs, which mainly consisted of salaries and wages, and a \$3.2 million increase in stock-based compensation expense.
-In addition, there was a\$1.0 million increase in operating and short-term lease expenses, mainly as a result of our new operating lease arrangements for office space, including in New York, NY.
+General and administrative expense was \$20.5 million for the three months ended April 30, 2020, compared to \$15.2 million for the three months ended April 30, 2019, an increase of \$5.3 million or 35%.
+The increase was primarily due to employee-related costs reflecting higher headcount, including a \$1.7 million increase in personnel-related costs, which mainly consisted of salaries and wages, and a \$1.4 million increase in stock-based compensation expense.
+In addition, there was a \$0.7 million increase in the allowance for doubtful accounts, and a \$0.5 million increase in operating and short-term lease expenses, mainly as a result of our new lease arrangement for our corporate headquarters in New York, NY which commenced in May 2019.